Sami Fehri: Controversy and prosecution

 During the Tunisian revolution, Sami Fehri hosted a talk show in which he supported the “new freedom” granted by the former Tunisian president Zine El Abidine Ben Ali.
 In this talk show, Fehri displayed scenes of jubilation in the symbolic Bourguiba Avenue where manifestations against the old regime occurred.

 In 2012, Fehri faced corruption charges and was arrested upon allegations of “the illicit use of the Tunisian Television Establishment's resources".

 "I will go to prison with dignity," said Sami Fahri, during his interview with Express FM.

 His lawyers claimed their client was unfairly prosecuted for the broadcast of “The Political Logic”, a satirical show that mocked Tunisian power figures, such as President Moncef Marzouki, leader of the Islamic Party Ennahda, Rached Ghanouchi and prime minister Hamadi Jebali.
 The programme was later taken off air.

 The National Union of Tunisian Journalists (The SNJT) issued a statement, in which they condemned the imprisonment of Sami Fehri, and accused authorities of "serious intervention of the government in media affairs."

 In 2013, Fehri was released after spending one year in prison but remained on trial for two different cases.
 One of these cases concerns his involvement with Belhassen Trabelsi.

+On October 29, 2019, the public prosecutor ordered a travel ban against Sami Fehri.
+On November 5, the prosecutor issued a decision for a five-day detention of him as the judicial administrator of the Cactus company.
+The following day, police authorities conducted searches at his home and the homes of his relatives.

+On March 9, 2021, he was sentenced to eight years in prison and fined forty million dinars.

 Personal life

-He is married to Asma Ben Jemaii, the CEO of El Hiwar Ettounsi.
+He is married to Asma Ben Jemaii, the CEO of El Hiwar Ettounsi, and is the father of two daughters, Khadija and Aicha Fehri.